cuixuejiao/twip/README.md

 ### Project Roadmap
 1. Setup a working environment with the selected tooling.
 - Define/Build containers with the appropriate artifacts and configuration.
-- Test process using the pheonix server pattern (clean environment) to running solution.
+- Test process using the phoenix server pattern (clean environment) to running solution.
 - Run *at scale* experiments following the [evolutionary architecture](https://www.thoughtworks.com/insights/blog/microservices-evolutionary-architecture) ideation.